Pasechneek/flink_playground_by_danil/README.md

-Zookeeper, Apache Kafka, Mariadb should be installed
+Java, Maven, Zookeeper, Kafka, Mariadb should be installed

-JAVA_HOME, KAFKA_HOME must be specified;
+Provide env global variables like in .env.example file

+Before run the project please install dependencies using Maven;

 -- Mariadb